MarkLee7916/Tetris-with-AI/README.md

 <br>

 Tooling: <br>
-To get bundle.js I compiled my .ts files to .js files, and then bundled together using browserify I haven't included my package.json because the project has no dependencies
+To get bundle.js I compiled my .ts files to .js files, and then bundled together using browserify <br>
+I haven't included my package.json because the project has no dependencies

 Controls: <br>